 - Spend time learning and tracking trends on a weekly basis

 - Implement creative projects and sweepstakes – see the process through from start to finish.

 Please note: As Joint Council is a small work environment, all interns and staff help with everyday duties such as answering phones, taking messages, responding to email requests, database management, formatting mail merges, handling UPS/FedEx pickups, and photocopying.

 How to Apply

-Submit a one-page resume, cover letter, and writing sample via e-mail to: Rebecca Harris at Rebecca.firstname.lastname@example.org.
-Please make sure you include your contact information and the days of the week you are available to work (not binding, but your best guess).
+Submit a one-page resume, cover letter, and writing sample via e-mail to: Mikaela Coggins at email@example.com.
+Please make sure you include your contact information and the days of the week you are available (not binding, but your best guess).
 Let us know if you are particularly interested in an aforementioned project, or if you have your own ideas of how you can help advocate for children and what you want to gain from your experience at Joint Council.
 Please put “Joint Council Internship” in the subject line.

-- Joint Council Internships consist of a minimum of 25 hours per week a six month commitment.
-However, we prefer year-long internships.
+- Joint Council Internships consist of a minimum of 14 hours per week and a three month commitment.
+However, year-long internships are preferred.

-- Internships are unpaid positions but can meet credit criteria for undergraduate or graduate practicum with approval from the respective college or university.
+- Internships can meet credit criteria for undergraduate or graduate practicum with approval from the respective college or university.

-- Applying early is strongly encouraged as candidates are selected on a first come first serve basis.
+Applying early is strongly encouraged as candidates are reviewed on a first come first serve basis.